What is Angelman syndrome?

 More than 80% of children with Angelman syndrome also have:

-- a small head size (microcephaly), which is often noticeable by two years of age
+- microcephaly, which is often noticeable by 2 years of age

-- facial features that include a flattened back of the head, a tongue that sticks out, a wide mouth and widely spaced teeth, and eyes that look in different directions (strabismus)
+- facial features that include a flattened back of the head, a tongue that sticks out, a wide mouth and widely spaced teeth, and a squint

-- physical features that include light hair and eye colour (compared with other family members), curvature of the spine (scoliosis) and flat, out-turned feet
+- physical features that include light hair and eye colour (compared with other family members)

 - a tendency to hold their arms up and bent while walking